Beam Test Studies of 3D Pixel Sensors Irradiated Non-Uniformly for the ATLAS Forward Physics Detector: Electrical Tests of the First 3D Sensors Prototypes for AFP

 \section{Electrical Tests of the First 3D Sensors Prototypes for AFP}

 The SCP technology has been used to reduce the inactive area of the IBL sensors for AFP.
 Since a limited number of sensors were available at the time, the technique was first tested on 3D sensors designed for the FE-I3 readout chip.
+The $230$~$\mu$m-thick FE-I3 3D sensors feature an array of $160\times 18$ pixels.
+Each $50\times 400$~$\mu$m$^2$ pixel is defined by three $210$~$\mu$m deep n-type readout columns, surrounded by eight p-type column electrodes.
 Though the pixel geometry is different, the results are expected to be relevant for the FE-I4 sensors, since the slim edge performance mostly depends on characteristics of the sensor periphery: sensor thickness, slim edge distance, and sidewall treatment.

-Seven CNM 3D FE-I3 devices which presented breakdown voltages above $40$~V were sent to NRL~\cite{nrl} to reduce the dead region by applying the SCP technology, from the original $1$~mm to $50-100\mu$m.
+Seven CNM 3D FE-I3 devices which presented breakdown voltages above $40$~V were sent to NRL~\cite{nrl} to reduce the dead region by applying the SCP technology, from the original $1$~mm to $50-100\,\mu$m.
 The devices were returned to Barcelona to be bump-bonded to FE-I3 readout chips and characterized.
-Figure~\ref{fig:fei3s} shows the current versus bias voltage ("IV") measurements at room temperature.
+Figure~\ref{fig:fei3s} shows the leakage currents as a function of the bias voltage measured at room temperature.
 Two assemblies show a resistive behavior.
-This is probably due to the slim-edge being too close to the 3D guard-ring, which effectively connects the ohmic side to ground.
-The charge collection was verified in all devices with good breakdown voltage using a 90-Sr source and an external trigger provided by a scintillator, see Fig.~\ref{fig:fei3s}.
-Since the 230~$\mu$m thick devices were calibrated to 30~ToT for a 20000 electron signal, almost full charge collection was obtained at 10~V.
+This may be caused by defects on the sidewall due to imperfect cleaving process.
+The charge collection was verified in devices without resistive behavior using a 90-Sr source and an external trigger provided by a scintillator.
+Figure~\ref{fig:fei3s} presents the most probable value (MPV) of the Landau fit to the charge distribution.
+Since the devices are 230~$\mu$m thick, the expected charge at full depletion is about 15~k electrons, which is within the systematic uncertainties of the measurement above 10~V.